peeringdb/docs/docs/release_notes/index.md

 This page was started in April 2020, and will only have information about PeeringDB releases starting from that date.

 ## Release 2.20.0
-Planned Beta Announcement Date: 14 April, 2020
+Beta Announcement Date: 15 April, 2020
 Planned Release Date: 22 April, 2020

 | **GitHub Issue** | **Summary** |